 Practitioners in England (including me) had long campaigned for the introduction of no fault divorce.
 Previously (before the changes were brought in on 6 April 2022), the spouse who filed for divorce needed to ‘prove’ that the marriage had broken down to the court.
 They typically had to do this either by living apart from their spouse for a minimum period of two years and (in addition) obtaining their spouse’s agreement to the divorce; by living apart from their spouse for five years (with no additional requirement to obtain their spouse’s agreement); or by blaming their spouse for the breakdown of the marriage due to their adultery or unreasonable behaviour.
 This often set a bad tone to proceedings at the outset, which may not have been overcome by the time the couple was trying to make arrangements for any children or trying to finalise a financial deal.
 Under the new law, the court now accepts the couple’s word for it that their marriage has broken down without further proof and, for the first time, they can also apply for a divorce jointly instead of one spouse needing to divorce the other.

 This has been a positive step for a lot of couples and it means that proceedings can now start off on the right foot.
 However, there is no one-size-fits-all system to suit everybody as both people and relationships are diverse.
-A lot of people believe that things happen for a reason (not just that they happen), and they wonder whether the new law fails to meet some people’s cathartic need to explain why their marriage broke down in the way that the current system allows them to.
+A lot of people believe that things happen for a reason (not just that they happen), and they wonder whether the new law fails to meet some people’s cathartic need to explain why their marriage broke down in the way that the previous law allowed them to.
 The good news there, however, is that there remains support for couples to help those needs to be met in the form of divorce therapy and/or the many new and alternative forms of dispute resolution.

 As we will see, it is not only the law of England and Wales which is changing.
 In Singapore, an additional fact for no fault divorce was introduced early this year which allows parties to file for divorce by mutual agreement.
 So let’s now turn to have a look at other countries’ divorce laws.